gajus/dora/README.md

 ```

 The above example allows CSRF vulnerability.

+To bypass CSRF validation but continue to benefit from the UID form recognition, use `isSubmitted(false)`.

 If you are not familiar with cross-site request forgery (CSRF, pronounced "sea-surf"), read: